Child Therapist: Choosing A Child Counselor

 Find an adolescent therapist through school

-You can also find therapists by contacting the guidance counselor at your child's school or by speaking with friends and family to get advice and referrals to child counselors.
+You can also find therapists by contacting the guidance counselor at your child's school or by speaking with friends and family to get advice and referrals to a child counselor.
 Depending on the mental health support you’re seeking, the school counselors themselves may be a good fit for your child’s needs.
 You might also attend sessions, lectures, or workshops in your area to learn more about specific therapists and what they offer.
 Your child's school may also have mental health resources for families experiencing distress.

 Check therapist credentials